sbr075/chatCommands/README.md

 ## Changelog
 ### Version 0.4.0
-- Update 0.4.0 brings with it a new set of functions accessible with the /broadcast.
+- Update 0.4.0 brings with it a new set of functions accessible with /broadcast.
 It allows administrators, or players with the correct permissions, to send a broadcast to the whole server either once or at a timed interval for a set duration of time.
   - New commands
     1. Send
        - **COMMAND**: /broadcast send <message>